 Ages 4-5 will experience age appropriate arts activities that stimulate their creativity including drawing, painting, arts and crafts, music, dramatic play, song and dance and other activities that relate to our fun weekly camp themes.

 Ages 6-12 will rotate between art activities including Music, Theatre, Visual Art and Dance/Movement that tie in to our fun weekly themes.
-Campers will learn material to perform for family and friends in the Show & Share Performance each Friday afternoon.
+Afternoon Specials will include additional activities and they will learn material to perform for family and friends in the camp Show & Share Performance each Friday afternoon.

-- Fun Fridays will include a visit from KONA ICE of Tampa Bay – after lunch campers can purchase a snow cone and hang out with their new pals on the front patio.
+Fun Fridays include a visit from KONA ICE of Tampa Bay

 Why do you have weekly themes?